HEPData/hepdata-cli/README.md

 ## About

-Command line interface (CLI) and application program interface (API) to allow users to search and download from HEPData.
+Command line interface (CLI) and application program interface (API) to allow users to search, download from and upload to [HEPData](https://www.hepdata.net).

 The code is compatible with both Python 2 and Python 3.